mui/material-ui/docs/pages/blog/2023-mui-values.md

 Finding the right phraseology started with carefully reviewing *all* team inputs.
 As I had a unique vantage point of all those inputs, I began to jot down phrases that effectively pulled from them *all* and led with *action verbs.* 🕸️💪

-Things like: “Build in the open” made an appearance, but felt too limited.
+Things like: "Build in the open" made an appearance, but felt too limited.
 There was so much more we wanted to capture in the enduring theme of transparency, why it matters to us, and how we show it.

 Other phrases included: "Own your impact" or "Maximize flexibility" but these, again, felt too limited and also generic.